pascalgn/automerge-action/README.md

   to the base branch.
 Possible values are `merge` (create a merge commit) or `rebase` (rebase the branch onto the head of the base branch).
 The default option is `merge`.

+  When the option is `rebase` and the [rebasing](https://git-scm.com/book/en/v2/Git-Branching-Rebasing) failed, the action will exit with error code 1.
+This will also be visible in the pull request page, with a message like "this branch has conflicts that must be resolved" and a list of conflicting files.

 Also, the following general options are supported: